 The Sisi statue

 Habsburg marriages tended to be of the arranged variety, with very very few exceptions.
 The one between Emperor Franz Joseph and Elisabeth (“Sisi”) was, however, a mix of political expedience and romance.
 He truly loved her.
-She may have loved him (but probably not, frankly).
+She may have loved him (but certainly not to the same extent, frankly).

 Despite Elisabeth’s ambivalence toward her husband and court responsibilities, and her regular absences from Vienna, there is no doubt she remains one of the great personalities in Habsburg history.
 No wonder, then, that she has an appropriate memorial to her name.